 From here, the doctor should conduct a host of neurological examinations:

 Based off the results of the neurologic exams, the doctor then has the proper amount of information to make a clinical decision.
 It basically comes down to whether the patient should be sent to the emergency room for a magnetic resonance angiography (MRA) or should be carefully treated in the doctor’s office.

 Now, I know what you are thinking: Dr. Donald Murphy is a chiropractor, so he must be biased.
 So, in short, here is a similar conclusion from a famous study conducted by Haldeman et al. (a neurologist) published in the Journal of Neurology in 2002: “[VAS] should be considered a random and unpredictable complication of any neck movement including cervical manipulation.
 They can occur at any point in the course of treatment and with virtually any technique of manipulation”(3).
 Again, SMT is independently correlated to VAD.

 These facts should ultimately bring you to your final question: Why should I care?
-Now that you understand how safe spinal manipulation is (you have an equal chance of stroking out by examining the poop in the toilet bowel between your legs as with SMT), the next step is to understand how clinically effective SMT is as a treatment modality of various pain syndromes.
-We will explore the following question in the next post: Does Chiropractic Manipulation Work?
+Now that you understand how safe spinal manipulation is (you have an equal chance of stroking out by examining your s**t in the toilet bowel), the next step is to understand why SMT is clinically effective.
+We will explore the following question in the next post: How does Chiropractic Manipulation Work?

 - Stedman’s Medical Dictionary for the Health Professions and Nursing.
 Philadelphia :Lippincott Williams & Wilkins, 2005.
 Print.

 - Murphy, Donald R. “Current understanding of the relationship between cervical manipulation and stroke: what does it mean for the chiropractic profession?.”
 Chiropractic & osteopathy 18(2010):22-22.
 Web.